 Planning your week

-This is what I want to share with you.
-In our organization, this is something we adhere to with dedication and zeal.
+I want to share this with you.
+Our organization adheres to this with dedication and zeal.
 It is our Weekly Status program.
-Some might ask, but why so serious about this?
-Well, here’s why.
-By all of us agreeing to meet for 15 minutes every Tuesday at 11:00 am ESt and reviewing our week every Friday at 12:15 pm est, we made a pact with each other to be accountable to each other and to our company.
+Some might ask, but why are we so serious about this?
+By agreeing to meet for 15 minutes every Tuesday at 11:00 am EST and reviewing our week every Friday at 12:15 pm EST, we made a pact to be accountable to each other and our company.

 Why meet on Tuesday?
-Here’s the secret, it is totally up to you and your team or organization.
-I can tell you we tried meeting on Mondays but found that Mondays were too hectic to allow us to dedicate the quality time we needed for our weekly planning.
+Here’s a secret: It is up to you and your team or organization.
+We tried meeting on Mondays but found Mondays too hectic to allow us to dedicate the quality time needed for our weekly planning.
 Tuesdays turned out to be much better.
 If your team agrees to a Monday, then make it work.
 Each organization is different.
 Remember, one of the reasons this process works is commitment.
-If your team collectively agrees to a specific day and time, then you can hold each other accountable for showing up for these meetings.
+If your team collectively agrees to a specific day and time, you can hold each other accountable for attending these meetings.

 What happens on Tuesdays at 11:00 am EST?
-We hoop on zoom and start the meeting.
+We hoop on Zoom and start the meeting.
 One thing to share.
 These meetings are not led by top leadership.
 Let someone else lead these meetings.
 We meet on Tuesday to share what we intend to work on for the week.
-We add all those into the [What are your plans this week?] section of the Weekly Status module in the eLeaP PMP.
-This system is pretty sophisticated but intuitive to enable any organization to quickly get up to speed using it.
+We will add all those to the [What are your plans this week?] section of the Weekly Status module in the eLeaP PMP.
+This system is pretty sophisticated but intuitive, enabling any organization to get up to speed quickly.

 Expanded capabilities

 What can you add to your plan items?
 You can add attachments to the plan item.
 You can even use fun emojis in your plan (personalize it however you want).
 Something important to be aware of.
 While this exercise is simple, it is also incredibly powerful.
-As much as possible, we challenge each other to link our weekly plans to our existing goals.
+We challenge each other to link our weekly plans to our existing goals as much as possible.
 Remember I mentioned Objectives and Key Results (OKRs) earlier on.
 OKRs are Goals in the eLeaP PMP.
 By linking your weekly plans to goals, you indicate and align your short-term activities to the goals and objectives of your team, your organization, or even your personal goals.

 Weekly Status - By User

 Linking your weekly plans to Goals also brings about incredible transparency.
 We get to ask and challenge each other on why one is working on this or that.
 How are the items team members are working on connected to our goals?
-How is what you’re working on going to help us move forward as a team?
+How is what you are doing going to help us move forward as a team?
 How is this going to help us achieve our quarterly goals?
 This is the genius of the Weekly Status system.
-It works in concert with the Goals (OKRs) system to deliver clear goal alignment and, more importantly, a sense of working together to achieve common objectives.
+It works with the Goals (OKRs) system to deliver precise goal alignment and, more importantly, a sense of working together to achieve common objectives.

-Another powerful reason for these Weekly Status plans is that when the time comes for performance reviews, it is not really much of a surprise.
-You are able to see how a team member contributed to achieving your goals pretty much on a weekly basis.
+Another powerful reason for these Weekly Status plans is that they are not much of a surprise when performance reviews come.
+You can see how a team member contributed to achieving your goals every week.
 I can tell you this has reduced the tension and uncertainty that some staff and management experience in many companies.
 The question of why you are even working on something seems to be answered through this system.

-Another invaluable component of the Weekly Status system is the communication and collaboration tools that exist.
-Using the file-sharing feature or the commenting and tagging system, team members are able to share resources, collaborate with each other, and notify team members of important project and task management issues.
-By the way, when you get tagged in a comment, you will see a notification in your [Feeds] section of the PMP.
-Don’t worry.
-We are not going to overwhelm you with email notifications that disrupt your work day.
+Another invaluable component of the Weekly Status system is the existence of communication and collaboration tools.
+Using the file-sharing feature or the commenting and tagging system, team members can share resources, collaborate, and notify each other of important project and task management issues.
+By the way, when you are tagged in a comment, you will see a notification in your [Feeds] section of the PMP.
+DDon’tDon’ty.
+We will not overwhelm you with email notifications that disrupt your work day.

-As managers, there’s nothing more frustrating than trying to figure out what members of your team are up to.
-Use the filtering options in the PMP to quickly see what individuals are working on, what progress they are making, or what challenges they are experiencing.
-This is how you get to replace unworkable, stress-inducing reactive management with proactive, productive leadership.
+As managers, there’s nothing more frustrating than figuring out what team members are up to.
+Use the PMP’s filtering options to quickly see what individuals are working on, their progress, or their challenges.
+This is how you can replace unworkable, stress-inducing reactive management with proactive, productive leadership.

-You might be wondering what happens after you enter all these plans into your Weekly Status.
+You might wonder what happens after you enter all these plans into your Weekly Status.
 Simple.
-You get to drag and drop plans to move them to [Accomplishments] or [Challenges], or if you feel they won’t be done in the current week, you can move them to [Next Week’s Plans].
+You get to drag and drop plans to move them to [Accomplishments] or [Challenges], or if you feel they aren’t the current week, you can move them to [Next WWeek’Week’ss.

 One-on-Ones and Check-ins